-- Prophylaxis for Neisseria Meningitis should be offered to high-risk contacts, which includes household members, school contacts in the prior 7 days, and those with direct exposure to patients.
+- Prophylaxis for Neisseria meningitidis should be offered to high-risk contacts, which includes household members, school contacts in the prior 7 days, and those with direct exposure to patients.
 The preferred antibiotic regimen for prophylaxis is two days of rifampin.
 Ceftriaxone and ciprofloxacin can also be used but they are slightly less effective.

 - Fight bites are at risk for contamination with Eikenella.
 Amoxicillin-clavulanate is the oral antibiotic of choice.
 If an IV antibiotic is required, ampicillin-sulbactam, cefoxitin, or piperacillin-tazobactam can be used.

 - There are three common painless penile lesions.
-They are caused by Chlamydia, Klebsiella, and Treponema Pallidum.
+They are caused by Chlamydia, Klebsiella, and Treponema pallidum.
 Chlamydia causes LGV, which presents as a shallow ulcer.
-Klebsiella causes Granuloma inguinale, which presents as a beefy red ulcer and a painless papule.
-Treponema Pallidum causes Syphilis, which presents as a painless chancre.
+Klebsiella causes granuloma inguinale, which presents as a beefy red ulcer and a painless papule.
+Treponema pallidum causes syphilis, which presents as a painless chancre.

-- H. Ducreyi causes chancroid, which typically presents with multiple painful papules that ulcerate.
+- H. ducreyi causes chancroid, which typically presents with multiple painful papules that ulcerate.
 HSV causes genital Herpes that tends to present as tender, shallow penile lesions.